Stop the World – I Want to Get Off: Production history

-Opening first in Manchester, the original production transferred to the West End and opened on 20 July 1961 at the Queen's Theatre.
+Opening originally in Manchester, England, the production transferred to the West End of London and opened on July 20, 1961, at what was historically called the Queen's Theatre.
 Directed by Newley, it ran for 485 performances.
 Newley starred as Littlechap, with Anna Quayle playing the multiple roles of Evie and the other women in his life.
 Marti Webb made her West End debut as a member of the chorus.
 An original cast recording was released by Decca Records.

-Producer David Merrick, always impressed by a low-cost project requiring minimal sets, costumes, and a small cast, decided to stage the show in New York City.
+Producer David Merrick, characteristically impressed by the low-cost project requiring minimal sets and costumes and a small cast, decided to stage the show in New York City.
 It was directed by Newley, and featured scenery and lighting design by Sean Kenny, musical supervision by Ian Fraser, musical direction by Milton Rosenstock, orchestrations by Ian Fraser.
-After one preview, the Broadway production opened on 3 October 1962 at the Shubert Theatre, eventually transferring to the Ambassador to complete its 555-performance run.
+After one preview, the Broadway production opened on October 3, 1962, at the Shubert Theatre, eventually transferring to the Ambassador to complete its 555-performance run.
 Newley and Quayle reprised their London roles.
-Newley later was replaced by Kenneth Nelson, then Joel Grey, and Joan Eastman assumed the roles of Evie et al.
+Newley later was replaced by Kenneth Nelson, then Joel Grey; Joan Eastman assumed the roles of Evie et al.

-A Broadway cast limited run recording was originally released by RCA Victor Records, however, the mainstream version was subsequently released by London Records.
+A Broadway cast limited-run recording was originally released by RCA Victor Records.
+(The mainstream version was subsequently released by London Records.)
 On the national company tour, the show starred Grey and Julie Newmar.

-A Broadway revival directed by Mel Shapiro opened on 3 August 1978 at the New York State Theater in Lincoln Center, where it ran for 30 performances.
+A Broadway revival directed by Mel Shapiro opened on August 3, 1978, at the New York State Theater in Lincoln Center, where it ran for 30 performances.
 The cast included Sammy Davis Jr. and Marian Mercer.
 A revival cast recording was released by Warner Bros.
 Records.

-A London revival, directed by Newley, opened at the Lyric Theatre on 19 October 1989, starring Newley and Rhonda Burchmore.
-It was updated slightly, but it retained the Nazi-ish Fraulein, the Bolshevik Russian girl, and the Judy-Holliday-ditzy American blond—all much more distant than in 1961 and thus outside the experience of anyone under 40.
+A London revival, directed by Newley, opened on October 19, 1989, at the Lyric Theatre.
+Now starring Newley and Rhonda Burchmore, the show obtained a slight update, but it retained the Nazi-ish Fräulein, the Bolshevik Russian girl, and the Judy-Holliday-ditzy American blonde—all much more distant than in 1961 and thus outside the experience of anyone under 40.
 It received poor reviews and closed after just 52 performances over five weeks.
 Newley was very disappointed and bitter about the reviews, as he told the audience after the final curtain.